kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 - View the CSR at `Configuration > Certificates > Controller > vBond > View CSR`
-  - Copy the content to vBond.csr
+  - Copy the content of the CSR
+  - Go back to vBond `vshell` mode and paste to vBond.csr

+{% include figure image_path="/assets/03_SD-WAN/00_Setup/images/04-view-vBond-CSR.png" %}

 - Sign vBond.csr using openssl and generate vBond.crt

 ```bash